x64dbg/docs/commands/user-database/savedb.md

-# savedb[,dbsave]
+# savedb/dbsave

 Save the program database from memory to disk.

 ## arguments

 This command has no arguments.

 ## result

 This command does not set any result variables.